Select country

 In addition to this, our modern online portal allows students to track their course progress and access essential course materials and content from wherever they are, including 360 degree virtual cockpit environments.

-As a CASA Part 142 accredited flying school, we are able to offer integrated training syllabus.
+As a CASA Part 142 accredited flying school, we are able to offer an integrated training syllabus.
 This means that you can study your theory and practical flight training concurrently.
 Integrated training saves you time and allows you to reach your flying goals faster.
-It also saves you money, as integrated training can be offered GST-free.

 Our training model is goal focused, whether you want to fly professionally or for fun.
 If you are hoping to work as a pilot, our aviation training and career specialists can customise your training to suit your career goals.